-Life gets busy and these periods of trying to keep all the balls in the air often make us stressed Mamas.
-When this happens, the stress trickles down to how we speak to our children, how we interact with our spouse and treat ourselves.
+Life gets busy and these periods of trying to keep all the balls in the air often make us a stressed Mom.
+When this happens, the stress trickles down to how we speak to our children, how we interact with our spouse and even treat ourselves.
 There is hope, you can manage your everyday responsibilities and still meet the needs of your children without stress pushing you down.
 You don’t have to stay a stressed Mom forever, I promise.
-First, learn how you can change your approach to everyday trivialities, and begin to say Yes to more fun and No without feeling guilty and goodbye to being a stressed out Mom.
+First, learn how you can change your approach to everyday trivialities, and begin to say ‘Yes’ to more fun and No” without feeling guilty and goodbye to being a stressed out Mom.

-I had a parenting wake-up call recently and realized it’s time I do a life overhaul in order to stop living as a stressed-out parent on the fringe of losing it… Of losing control of my temper and connection with my kids.
+I had a parenting wake-up call recently and realized it’s time I do a major life overhaul in order to stop living as a stressed out Mom always on the fringe of losing it… Of losing control of my temper and important connection to my kids.

 I loaded all three kids into the car and was backing out of the driveway getting ready to take them to the gym because I had signed up for an exercise class that started in 15 minutes.
 I still had to get there, sign in the kids at the child care area and hustle to the class on the second floor.